 The classic Catalyst 6500 has been the workhorse of networks everywhere for more than a decade.
 Now the platform is nearing its end of life.
 How should you proceed?

 The Technology Strategy Board is trumpeting the £20m of government investment that is heading to high-tech firms with projects that could provide a crop of world-beating home-grown products.
-Along with specialists in nanotechnology, bio sciences, electronics the ICT industry is also going to

 To automate or not to automate?
 That is the question among forward-thinking IT pros and some virtualization capacity management vendors.